The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: Discussion

-For the constant aspect ratio disk with $\frac{h}{\rho} = 0.1$ with corona height $2.5 \, r_\mathrm{g}$, we find no significant deviations in the estimates of black hole spin and corona height between the constant aspect ratio disk and flat disk models.
-In the first two entries of the first column of Table \ref{tab:wedged_parameters}, we see that the accepted value (parameter value of constant aspect ratio disk model) falls within the uncertainty, making the values consistent of spin and corona height consistent between the models.
+For the constant-aspect-ratio disk with $\frac{h}{\rho} = 0.1$ with coronal height $2.5 \, r_\mathrm{g}$, we find no significant deviations in the estimates of black hole spin and coronal height between the constant-aspect-ratio disk and flat-disk models.
+In the first two entries of the first column of Table \ref{tab:wedged_parameters}, we see that the accepted value (parameter value of constant-aspect-ratio disk model) falls within the uncertainty, making the values consistent of spin and coronal height consistent between the models.
 This is seen by simply comparing the magnitude of the mean sign difference value to the uncertainty.
 If the uncertainty is larger than the magnitude of the mean signed difference, then the accepted value falls within the uncertainty.
 The inclination estimate is very slightly underestimated as we find that the value of the average mean signed difference is $-1.4^\circ \pm 1.3^\circ$.
-For the larger corona heights of $5 \, r_\mathrm{g}$, $10 \, r_\mathrm{g}$, and $20 \, r_\mathrm{g}$, we find no significant deviations in the spin but underestimates of corona height as well as inclination angle.
-These underestimates in corona height values are smallest when the corona height is $5 \, r_\mathrm{g}$, being $\sim 0.4 \, r_\mathrm{g}$.
-Additionally, for corona heights of $10$ and $20 \, r_\mathrm{g}$ the underestimates are roughly in the range of $\sim 1\, r_\mathrm{g}$.
+For the larger coronal heights of $5 \, r_\mathrm{g}$, $10 \, r_\mathrm{g}$, and $20 \, r_\mathrm{g}$, we find no significant deviations in the spin but underestimates of coronal height as well as inclination angle.
+These underestimates in coronal height values are smallest when the coronal height is $5 \, r_\mathrm{g}$, being $\sim 0.4 \, r_\mathrm{g}$.
+Additionally, for coronal heights of $10$ and $20 \, r_\mathrm{g}$ the underestimates are roughly in the range of $\sim 1\, r_\mathrm{g}$.
 The underestimates in the inclination are small, being roughly a degree or so different (note that for $h_c=10 \, r_\mathrm{g}$ there is no significant underestimate of the inclination).